The 1954 Ford Customline and Mainline

 The 1949 Ford, introduced in the USA on June 10, 1948, was the model that saved the Ford Motor Company.
 If the ‘all-new’ 1949 Ford hadn’t been produced, the Ford Motor Company as we know it today—a massive company with ownership of such marques as Jaguar, Aston Martin, Mazda, and Volvo just to name some—might not have come to exist.

-The interior and dash of the Customline were much the same as the Mainline, except the Mainline’s seat back could be tilted forward for access to the spare tyre, jack and tools.
-Leather seating was standard, with matching vinyl on the door trim.
+The interior and dash of the Customline were much the same as those of the Mainline, except the Mainline’s seat back could be tilted forward for access to the spare tyre, jack, and tools.
+Leather seating was standard, and matching vinyl was used on the door trim.

 The first OHV V8 used in USA models had the same capacity as the side-valve engines but yielded 130hp.

-From the rear, the Customline shows a stainless steel flatter side trim that runs almost the entire length of the car, whereas in 1952 and 1953 models they are in two pieces, a front portion and a rear section.
+From the rear, the Customline shows a stainless steel flatter side trim that runs almost the entire length of the car, whereas, in 1952 and 1953 models, it is in two pieces, a front portion and a rear section.

 The Mainline utility rear window is the same design as from the 1940s, an oval unit with a slight curve in tempered glass.
 The window first appeared in 1941 in North American coupes and sedans, continuing on until 1948.

-The factory RHD dashboard was similar to the 1952- 53 models, metal with wood-grain applied.
+The factory RHD dashboard was similar to the 1952- 53 models: metal with wood-grain applied.
 This was unique to Australia.
-1954 was the last year wood that grain paintwork was used on the dashboard and window trim.
+1954 was the last year wood-grain paintwork was used on the dashboard and window trim.

-The factory RHD dashboard on the 1954 Fords was similar to the 1952-53 models: metal with wood grain applied.
+The factory RHD dashboard on the 1954 Fords resembled the 1952-53 models: metal with wood grain applied.
 This was unique to Australia.
 1954 was the last year that wood-grain paintwork was used on the dashboard and window trim.
-In the USA, Fords received a new dashboard in 1954 that more closely resembled the 1955 models.
+Ford received a new dashboard in the USA in 1954 that more closely resembled the 1955 models.

 Ford Styling from 1949-1964